BiltuDas1/RootUnlocker/README.md

 # Root Unlocker
 Root Downloader is a Windows Program which helps you to unlock Root Into your Android Device using One click.
-**Please Note: before installing TWRP make sure that your device bootloader is unlocked.**
+**Please Note: before installing TWRP make sure that your device bootloader is Unlocked.
+If you want to unlock the bootloader then [click here](https://github.com/BiltuDas1/unlock-Bootloader).**

 # How to Root using Root Unlocker?